mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 3. **No rigid design document**
 Do not plan ahead, you'll likely get it wrong.
-North star approach: Aim only at your core principles.
+North star approach: Aim only at your core concepts.
 When in doubt: *"You aren't gonna need it"*.

 4. **Follow the fun**